 Season Summary: 1994

-With the future of the VFA very much in doubt, Williamstown went into 1994 with Mark Cross, a tough former rover from the 1970's and member of the 1976 second division premiership team, as coach and Tony Pastore as captain.
+With the future of the VFA very much in doubt, Williamstown went into 1994 with Mark Cross, a tough former rover from the 1970's and member of the 1976 second division premiership team, as coach and Tony Pastore as captain, replacing the retired Brett McTaggart.
+Simon Lloyd was appointed vice-captain and Andrew Howlett deputy vice-captain.
 Bill Swan was the new coach of the Reserves and Trevor Davies was in charge of the Thirds.
-Among the recruits was former Williamstown Under 19's and North Melbourne/Carlton player Mark Arceri, whose father Tony had been the 'Town president in 1975, Troy Carrick from the Under 19's, future Liston Medallist Paul Dooley, 22 year-old Troy West from West Perth, 18 year-old Brad Lloyd, younger brother of vice-captain Simon, and Gary Barrow from Footscray.
-Troy Mitchell returned after a season at Wodonga, and Phil O'Keefe transferred over from Werribee mid-season.
+Among the recruits was former Williamstown Under 19's and North Melbourne/Carlton/St Kilda player Mark Arceri, whose father Tony had been the 'Town president in 1975, Troy Carrick from the Under 19's, future Liston Medallist Paul Dooley, 22 year-old Troy West from West Perth, 18 year-old Brad Lloyd, younger brother of vice-captain Simon, Andrew Venner from North Melbourne and Gary Barrow from Footscray.
+Troy Mitchell returned after a season at Yarrawonga, and 27 year-old Phil O'Keefe transferred over from Werribee mid-season in a swap with Jason 'Square' Williams.
+O'Keefe kicked four goals on debut against Werribee in a 22-point victory in round 10.

-After losing the opening three games rather badly to Oakleigh by 5 goals, to Sandringham by 50 points and to Dandenong by 45 points, the Seagulls improved to win the next three games to square the ledger after six rounds.
-Another three consecutive defeats was a setback but four victories in the next five games gave hope of a finals berth.
-Three losses in the last four rounds of the home-and-away season ended a disappointing season where Williamstown won just eight of the 18 games for the year to finish in eighth place, three wins and substantial percentage out of the final five.
+After losing the opening three games rather badly to Oakleigh by 5 goals, to Sandringham by 50 points and to Dandenong by 45 points (Turcinovich 7 goals, Mitchell best), the Seagulls improved to win the next three games, including a 62-point victory over Prahran at Williamstown in round 6, to square the ledger after six rounds.
+Future premiership co-captains, Troy West and Brad Lloyd, both debuted in the round 1 fixture at Oakleigh, as did Aceri and Carrick.
+Another three consecutive defeats was a setback, particularly when Williamstown led Springvale by 17 points at the 12-minute mark of the final quarter in the round 9 fixture at Pt Gellibrand and lost by 15 points, 90-75.
+This led to a physical confrontation between coach and a player after the match, and threats by the coach to quit.
+He was talked out of it after a meeting with the Club, but general manager, John Sell, who came with Cross from Melbourne, did not return, and the player involved also left the Club.
+Sell was replaced by Mark Dunphy.
+There was also a 77-point defeat at Port Melbourne in round 7.
+Four victories in the next five games gave hope of a finals berth, including a 2-point win over Port in the return game in round 12 and a 12-goal victory against Oakleigh in round 14, before three losses in the last four rounds of the home-and-away season ended a disappointing year where Williamstown won just eight of the 18 games for the year to finish in eighth place, three wins and substantial percentage out of the final five.

-Andrew Howlett played his 100th senior game for Williamstown against Frankston in round 11.
+Andrew Howlett played his 100th senior game for Williamstown against Frankston in round 11 in a 122-point defeat.
 The Thirds again ended runners-up, this time to Sandringham which won the flag in all three grades.
 1994 was to be the final year of the Under 19's VFA competition.

 Before the end of the year, former Geelong player Damien Christensen had been appointed coach for the 1995 season.